mytusshar/auth-module/README.md

 ## Follow below steps to use IAM module in your existing project.

-####1.
-Clone this repository on your system
+####  1. Clone this repository on your system

-####2.
-Check for the config.json file in server
+####  2. Check for the config.json file in server

 Add following details in it.

 - "regFields": If you want registration flow then add registration fields in this array.
 Please make sure to pass all registration fields during registration request.

 - "uniqueUsername": If you want unique username for each user in your system,  set this field to "true", or else set this field to false.
 Once this field is set to "true" you will have to create index on the "username" column in DynamoDB table in which user data is stored.
 If it is set to "false" then username will not have any contraints for its uniqueness in system.

 - "serverAddress": When deploying this module on AWS EC2 or Beanstalk, you will have to add IP address of that instance.

 - "aws": This field contains all the Amazon Web server details. add your "accountId", "awsRegion", "cognitoIdentityPoolId", "iamRoleArn" created for authenticated users.

-    - Now you have to provide which third party identity providers yoou want in your application to support.
+- Now you have to provide which third party identity providers that you want in your application to support.

 Presently this module supports for:
 * Google
 * Facebook
 * Amazon

-        You have to create developer account for those providers on their provided sites, and there you will get "clientID", "clientSecret"
+You have to create developer account for those providers on their provided sites, and there you will get "clientID", "clientSecret".
 You have to provide "callback URL" on which third party authentication provider will redirect after successfull authentication.
 You can provide which profile fields you want to read from users's third party account.

 - Your IAM Module is ready to use.

-####3.
-Running Server
+####  3. Running Server

 * Open project folder in terminal and change to server directory using below command